Get your sins out of my sight.…

 I think Ally’s criteria are valid.

-Criteria 1: He gives several points to attempt to argue his criteria 1, that the Bible presents it’s hero’s as violent: the NT in Hebrews 11 presents violent conquerors as hero’s (28:20): Samson killing Philistines, David killing 200 Philistines for their foreskins &Samuel tell Saul to kill all the Amalekites.
+Criteria 1: He gives several points to attempt to argue his criteria 1, that the Bible presents it’s hero’s as violent: the NT in Hebrews 11 presents violent conquerors as hero’s (28:20): Samson killing Philistines, David killing 200 Philistines for their foreskins & Samuel telling Saul to kill all the Amalekites.

 Criteria 2: Ally immediately grants that the Bible passes his criteria 2 & that the Bible commands people to live in peace.